Tech Number In C++ - C++ Programming Tutorial

 isTechNumber:

-- Divide (by the slash /) and modulus (by the per cent sign) splits the number into two halves.
-It sums the two halves and see if it square is equal to the original number.
+• The division operation (using the slash /) and the modulus operation (using the percent sign) are used to separate a number into two halves.
+These two halves are then added together, and the resulting sum is checked to see if its square is equal to the original number.

 testUserDefinedRange: